Description of Credential

-- Complete five years of successful full-time staff ministry prior to commissioning, three years of which must be in a Covenant congregation or institution
+- Complete five years of successful full-time staff ministry prior to commissioning, three years of which must be in a Covenant congregation or institution.

 - Take additional graduate-level courses from a seminary accredited by the Association of Theological Schools.
 This coursework must include survey courses in systematic theology, Old Testament, New Testament, and church history.
-Each course must be three semester hours or equivalent
+Each course must be three semester hours or equivalent.

 - Submit a completed Minister’s Profile Form, signed baptism statement, Disclosure Form, and criminal record screening

-- The candidate responds to the letter before July 15.
+- The candidate responds before July 15.

 - The candidate must receive a favorable recommendation from the Board of the Ordered Ministry, a favorable recommendation from the regional conference ministerial association at its annual meeting, approval of the Covenant Ministerium, and approval of the Covenant Annual Meeting.

 - The candidate must participate in the service of ordination, commissioning, and consecration at the Covenant Annual Meeting.